Forum | Register | Login | Contact

 The clock tower 320 feet in height has just fallen to the ground, together with the famous clock, Big Ben...
 Fresh reports announce that the crowd has secured the person of Mr. Wurtherspoon, the minister of traffic, who was attempting to make his escape in disguise.
 He has now been hanged from a lamppost in Vauxhall.

 The news was accompanied by the sounds of a mob in the background and explosions in the distance.
 At this point some members of the audience began to panic.
-Some listeners in London rushed out into the streets in an attempt to flee the city, while those outside the city phoned the authorities and newspapers to find out what was going on.
+Listeners in London rushed out into the streets in an attempt to flee the city, while those outside the city phoned the authorities and newspapers to find out what was going on.
 Puzzled officials who swore that nothing was happening did little to placate the callers who swore back that something had to be occurring, because they had heard it on the radio.

 Eventually, long after the situation had gotten well out of hand, the BBC eased tensions by reminding the audience that the events they had heard were part of Father Ronald Knox's comic skit titled "Broadcasting the Barricades" in which he simulated news bulletins about an imaginary "red riot."
 The BBC made the following announcement: